 Students taking online courses should have administrative rights to the computer used for college coursework.
 Those who do not have administrative rights to the computer used for the online study (e.g., library or workplace computers) may not be able to install plug-ins or other essential components.
-In these cases, students will have limited support options due to access constraints on these networks, so they should check with their workplace of the partments to ensure that they can access course materials from their company's network.
+In these cases, students will havelimited support options due to access constraints on these networks, so they should check with their workplaceIT departments to ensure that they can access course materials from their company's network.